 I have a Bachelor’s degree in European Studies and am now doing the Master’s programme in European Studies.
-A multidisciplinary approach in combination with the demanding academic level are what make this programme unique.
+A multidisciplinary approach in combination with the demanding academic level is what makes this programme unique.
 Many similar studies either focus on one aspect or lead to a Master’s of Arts degree.
 The programme allows you to go deeper into the analysis of European issues.

 Read more information about the master's programme European Studies